Jiawei-Wang/LeetCode-Study/README.md

 # LeetCode Study

-## Use LeetCode as a way to practice Java, Python, Algorithms, etc.
+## Use LeetCode to practice Java, Python, Algorithms, etc.